-Forsythia has funded nonprofits that are cataloguing and evaluating suites of existing chemicals assays; developing new chemicals testing protocols; supporting the creation of validated product and supply chain chemicals screening methodologies and programs; and advancing alternatives assessment tools and communities of practice.
-By funding initiatives that organize and generate better data, groundwork is being put in place to educate lay people, medical professionals, scientists, media, and policy makers about the dangers of toxic chemicals and opportunities for safer substitutes.
+The foundation has funded nonprofits that are cataloguing and evaluating suites of existing chemicals assays, developing new chemicals testing protocols, supporting the creation of validated product and supply chain chemicals screening methodologies and programs, and advancing alternatives assessment tools and communities of practice.
+Funding initiatives that organize and generate better data, build a foundation on which to educate lay people, medical professionals, scientists, media, and policymakers about the dangers of toxic chemicals and opportunities for safer substitutes.

 San Francisco, CA